What Are You Required to Disclose When You Sell Your Home?

 Or, you would have adopted the dog knowing full well that you’d need to walk him home the first time, and that you would need to work with him to help him conquer his fear once and for all.

 It’s similar with a house.
-If you know your house has a large crack in the foundation, the roof leaks when it rains, or has any other issue, you need to disclose it to the buyer before they purchase it.
+If you know your house has a large crack in the foundation, the roof leaks when it rains, or has any other issue, you need to disclose that information to the buyer before they purchase it.

 If the buyer knows full well what they’re getting into with your house, it lightens your legal liability.
 Then, the buyer can decide if they’re willing to deal with any issues in your house or if they want to walk away completely.